Sruthi-Suresh22/Operation-Analysis---Investigating-Metrics_SQL/README.md

 | 33          | 64.73               | 4.26                     | 22.86              | 7.91                     |
 | 34          | 64.33               | 4.08                     | 23.51              | 7.53                     |
 | 35          | 0.00                | 37.80                    | 32.28              | 29.92                    |

+### Conclusion

+This project helps in understanding how Data Analytics play a great role in analyzing a company’s end-to-end operations while working with various teams, such as operations, support, and marketing, helping them derive valuable insights from the data they collect.
+This analysis also pave way for investigating metrics and to know how to deal with these metric spikes.
+Doing this project, helped in learning Advanced SQL concepts to get the desired output and to load huge amount of data present in csv files using MySQL workbench.